 - Prep Time: 10

 - Category: Condiment

 - 1 cup raw cashews, preferably soaked 2 to 3 hours

 - 3/4 – 1 + 1/4 cup water (185 – 310ml)

-Store cashew cream in an air tight container in the fridge for up to 5 days.
+Store: Leftover cashew cream can be kept in an airtight container in the fridge for up to 5 days.
 Sweet cream will thicken when chilled.
 Keep in the freezer for 2 – 3 months, let thaw before using.

 Makes anywhere from 1 1/2 cups and up, depending on how much water you use.

 Quick soak cashews: To soak your cashews quickly, cover them with hot water and let set for 5 – 10 minutes.
 Drain cashews and use accordingly.

 Regular soak for cashews: Cover with an inch of cool water, let soak for 2 – 3 hours.
 Cashews don’t need any longer than 3 hours, but will be ok if soaked longer.